-Some OpenVoice users may be prompted to complete additional verification steps when they log in to access their LogMeIn account.
+Some users may be prompted to complete additional verification steps when they sign in to access their GoTo account.
 Once you have verified your login and signed in, you can manage trusted devices for your account, which will no longer require this verification process.

 Why am I being asked to verify?

 The security of your OpenVoice account is our highest priority.
-If we detect unusual activity or a login attempt from an unidentified yet suspicious location, we want to verify that it's really you logging in to access your account.
+If we detect unusual activity or a login attempt from an unidentified or suspicious location, we want to verify that it's really you signing in to access your account.

 Can I turn this off for my account?

-- Paste the code in the "Verification code" field, then click Continue.
+- Paste the code in the "Verification code" field, then select Continue.

-Once you have verified and signed in, you can manage devices that can access your account by granting trust, which will no longer require email verification for future sign ins.
+Once you have reset your password and signed in, you can manage the devices (and their locations) that can access your account by granting trust, which will no longer require email verification for future sign ins from your trusted devices.
 Learn how to manage trusted devices.

 For additional questions regarding login verification, refer to Login Verification FAQs.